scylladb/scylla-cluster-tests/README.rst

     Default output format [None]:

-From here you can proceed with on of the 2 options
+From here you can proceed with one of the 2 options

 Option 1: Setup SCT in Docker
 -----------------------------